curryhow/curryhow.github.io/index.markdown

 * **[Daniel Murfet](http://therisingsea.org/)**: mathematician at the University of Melbourne, with research interests in algebraic geometry, logic, and deep learning.

+## Course outline

+The current plan for the course is as follows:

+* Introduction to lambda calculus
+* Proof of the Church-Rosser theorem
+* Proof of strong normalisation for simply-typed lambda calculus
+* Introduction to sequent calculus
+* Proof of cut-elimination for sequent calculus
+* Proof of the Curry-Howard isomorphism

 ## Original seminar

-#### S2 2016 - Curry-Howard correspondence

-Our aim was to read Sorensen and Urzyczyn's book "Lectures on the Curry-Howard isomorphism", up to the proof of the original Curry-Howard correspondence (between simply-typed lambda calculus and intuitionistic logic) in Chapter 4.
+In Semester two of 2016 we ran a seminar on the topic of the Curry-Howard correspondence, largely following Sorensen and Urzyczyn's book "Lectures on the Curry-Howard isomorphism", up to the proof of the original Curry-Howard correspondence (between simply-typed lambda calculus and intuitionistic logic) in Chapter 4.

   * 14-7 William Troiani "The Church-Rosser Theorem" ([lecture notes](http://therisingsea.org/notes/talk-will-churchrosser.pdf))
   * 2-8 William Troiani "Introduction to lambda calculus" (Sections 1.1-1.3, [lecture notes](http://therisingsea.org/notes/talk-will-lambda.pdf))